mattjh1/mattjh-blog/content/post/kcna-part4.md

    Now, commands like `kubectl get pods` will operate within `mynamespace`.

+## Deployments, DaemonSets, and Jobs

+Kubernetes offers various ways to manage application workloads, providing the flexibility to handle continuous deployments, node-specific processes, and scheduled tasks.

+### Continuous and Scheduled Workloads

-### Deployments and ReplicaSets
+#### Deployments and ReplicaSet

-**Deployments** are ideal for managing application updates, ensuring availability, and handling rollbacks if something goes wrong.
+**Deployments** are essential for managing application updates, ensuring availability, and rolling back if necessary.
+Deployments also handle creating and maintaining ReplicaSets behind the scenes, which manage the actual pod replicas, simplifying scaling and reliability.

 1. **Create a Deployment**:
-   This command generates a deployment YAML for an Nginx pod, then immediately applies it.
+   This command generates a deployment YAML for an nginx pod, then immediately applies it.

    ```bash
    kubectl create deployment nginx --image=nginx --dry-run=client -o yaml | tee nginx-deployment.yaml | kubectl apply -f -